All Episodes

 Thank you.

-Frankly, I would add too that I don't even think we want what caps or maybe we'll make the the caps zero.
+Frankly, I would add too that I don't even think we want caps or maybe we'll make the caps zero.

-It's absolutely asinine, especially when you compound that with the fact that China's Article 7 of their National Intelligence Law literally demands that any Chinese national, for whatever reason, whatever purpose, wherever they may be, whatever they may be doing, can be requisitioned by the state, by the Chinese government Communist Party for national security purposes to help achieve whatever ends they want.
+It's absolutely asinine, especially when you compound that with the fact that China's Article 7 of their national intelligence law literally demands that any Chinese national, for whatever reason, whatever purpose, wherever they may be, whatever they may be doing, can be requisitioned by the state, by the Chinese Communist Party for national security purposes to help achieve whatever ends they want.

-Gee, I wonder why the Chinese Communist Party is always caught with their hand in the cookie jar stealing IP theft from virtually every single American company.
+Gee, I wonder why the Chinese Communist Party is always caught with their hand on the cookie jar stealing IP theft from virtually every single American company.

 And I'm sure you guys saw the story, right?

-Well, I guess it also makes sense that Windows China Government Edition, that's right, they actually built the operating system that the Chinese Comese Communist Party uses to administer all of China.
+Well, I guess it would also make sense that Windows, China government edition, that's right, they actually built the operating system that the Chinese Communist Party uses to administer all of China.

 And in the press release where they announced that they were contracting and working directly with the highest levels of Beijing leadership, that they were actually using the same technological systems that they had set up here in the United States.